xxx/cbfc/README.md

 # Cbfc

-##### A crappy brainfuck compiler and interpreter to get some experience targeting LLVM.
+##### A crappy Brainfuck compiler and interpreter to get some experience targeting LLVM.

 Some differences from the standard - cell widths default to native int size (but are configurable) for the compiler, and the Ruby interpreter uses BigInts.